-Mask wearing is likely here to stay, and for some considerable time yet.
+Mask wearing is likely here to stay, at least in some venues, and for some considerable time.
 But, given the impact that face masks can have on the quality and effectiveness of interactions between individuals, organisations need to go to extra lengths to counter that impact.

-In the same research, we asked participants who experienced issues what interventions they would like to see.
+In the same research, we asked participants who experienced some detriment to their trip what interventions they would like to see.
 Enhanced communication is key:

-- Over two-fifths of participants (43%) want staff to speak more loudly - doubtless mask related. - A quarter want more signs or posters on site telling them what to do - an indicator that customers are keen to follow health and safety guidelines, but that guiding information needs to be clearly visible.
+- In the US, over two-fifths of participants (43%) want staff to speak more loudly - doubtless mask related.
+In Argentina and Mexico, at least seven in ten want the same. - At least a quarter of participants want more signs or posters on site telling them what to do - an indicator that customers are keen to follow health and safety guidelines, but that guiding information needs to be clearly visible.
+In Argentina, this point was mentioned by one-third of participants.